Veklury® (remdesivir)

 Supplemental O2

-After adjusting for differences in baseline and clinical covariates, mortality risk was significantly lower at Day 14 and Day 28 in patients who received RDV than in those who did not across all cohorts and regardless of supplemental O2 use (Table 3).
-Mortality rate estimates were adjusted in a Cox proportional hazards model according to age, month of admission, intensive care unit vs general ward at admission, and time-varied treatments coadministered at baseline (eg, baricitinib, tocilizumab, and oral antivirals).
+After adjusting for differences in baseline and clinical covariates, mortality risk was significantly lower at Day 14 and Day 28 in patients who received RDV than in those who did not, across all cohorts and regardless of supplemental O2 use (Table 3).
+Mortality rate estimates were adjusted in a Cox proportional hazards model according to month of admission and time-varied treatments coadministered at baseline (eg, baricitinib, tocilizumab, and oral antivirals).1

 Table 3.
-Adjusted 14- and 28-Day Mortality by Cohort for the Entire Omicron Period (Mozaffari et al)1
+Premier Healthcare Database: Adjusted 14- and 28-Day Mortality by Cohort for the Entire Omicron Period1

 Cohort